gravitational/teleport/e/README.md

    |
    |- lib
    |- tool
-   |- web
    |- e                         <-- this repo cloned into 'e'
 ```

 ## Houston API

 Teleport Enterprise (with some licenses) reports user's usage to Houston API.
 By default the API endpoint is https://dashboard-api.gravitational.com:443/api

 If you want to point it to a staging/dev server, you can change the Houston API
 hostname via setting `HOUSTON_HOSTPORT` to something like "localhost:5000"